Capital Gains on Securities

 15%*

-(STT paid on sale as well as on acquisition, subject to certain exceptions as notified)
+(provided STT paid on sale as well as on acquisition of shares, subject to exceptions**)

 20%* (Indexation)